Liang-yc/IntegralThreshold/README.md

         </tr>
 </table>

 The code is simple but the speed is insanely slow when the image is very large; and I use [numba](http://numba.pydata.org/) to speed up.
-The original code consumes more than 3 minutes for processing this test immage while it only costs about 1 seconds with numba.
+The original code consumes more than 3 minutes for processing this test image while it only costs about 1 seconds with numba.